kartha01/IBMPartnerDemo/Data.md

 1. For Watson OpenScale and Watson Knowledge Catalog, there is an `Open` button which launch a UI to help configure the initial information.

 ## adding additional services.
+1. You have already set up the client environment.
+If not go have to the [first page](README.md) and execute these step under `Installing the client environment`  You will have logged into the OpenShift cluster, set the project to `zen` already built the encrypted route to the internal container repository.
+This is where all of your containers and helm charts will be stored.

 export NAMESPACE=zen
 export STORAGE_CLASS=ibmc-file-gold-gid